 Edwards defends Medicaid expansion, as GOP works on repeal

-NEW ORLEANS - Gov. John Bel Edwards is outlining his defense for Louisiana's Medicaid expansion, pushing back on Republican work in Congress to dismantle the federal health law that created the program.
+NEW ORLEANS - Gov. John Bel Edwards laid out his defense for Louisiana's Medicaid expansion by having some of the program's patients describe the medical services they've received.

-The Democratic governor planned a Thursday afternoon event in New Orleans highlighting the health services people have received since Louisiana began its Medicaid expansion in July.
+Twenty-three-year-old Monika Calderon spoke of severe headaches that were diagnosed as a brain tumor.
+Medicaid expansion covered the cost of her surgery, radiation and chemotherapy.
+On Thursday, the last day of her treatments, she hoped to be healthy enough to return to college by summer.

-More than 370,000 people are getting government-financed health insurance through the program in Louisiana, the first Deep South state to participate.
-Edwards and his health secretary say people are receiving treatment for cancer, diabetes and other health conditions discovered because of the new Medicaid coverage.
+Calderon stood with Edwards at a New Orleans hospital to praise the Medicaid expansion - even as Republicans in Congress work to dismantle the federal law that created the program.

 More News